Current Faculty Affiliates

 Suliman Hawamdeh

-Dr. Suliman Hawamdeh is a Professor in the Department of Information Science, College of Information, University of North Texas.
-He was the department chair and director of the PhD program in University of North Texas from 2010 - 2018.
-He founded and directed a number of academic programs including the first Master of Science in Knowledge Management in Asia at Nanyang Technological University in Singapore, Master of Science in Knowledge Management program at the University of Oklahoma, and the Master of Science in Data Science at University of North Texas.
-Dr. Hawamdeh has extensive industrial experience, he was the Managing Director of ITC Information Technology Consultant Ltd, a company developed and marketed a line of software development products in the nineties in several areas including imaging, document and record management, drawing management, and library automation.
-He worked as a consultant for several organizations including NEC, EDS Singapore, Institute of Southeast Asian Studies, Petronas, and Shell Oil Company.
-Dr. Hawamdeh is the editor in chief of the Journal of Information and Knowledge Management (JIKM) and the editor of a book series on Innovation and Knowledge Management.
-He authored and edited several books in information Science and knowledge management including Information and Knowledge Society published by McGraw Hill and Knowledge Management: Cultivating the Knowledge Professionals published by Chandos Publishing.
-He also edited several books in various areas including data analytics, cybersecurity and knowledge management.
-In his professional career, Dr. Hawamdeh delivered several keynote presentations at various conferences and events around the world including an invited talk at the United Nations World Summit on Information Society in Tunis in November of 2005.
-Dr. Hawamdeh served in the capacity of chair and founding chair of several conferences including the International Conference on Knowledge Management (www.ickm-2010.org) and Knowledge and Project Management Symposium (www.kipanet.org).
+Suliman HawamdehDr.
+Suliman Hawamdeh is a Regents Professor in the Department of Information Science, College of Information, University of North Texas.
+He was department chair and director of the PhD program at the University of North Texas from 2010 to 2018.
+He founded and directed a number of academic programs, including the first Master of Science in Knowledge Management program in Asia at Nanyang Technological University in Singapore, the Master of Science in Knowledge Management program at the University of Oklahoma, and the Master of Science in Data Science at the University of North Texas.
+Dr. Hawamdeh has extensive industrial experience.
+He was the Managing Director of ITC Information Technology Consultant Ltd, a company that developed and marketed a line of software products in the 1990s in several areas, including imaging, document and record management, drawing management, and library automation.
+He worked as a consultant for several organizations, including NEC, EDS Singapore, the Institute of Southeast Asian Studies, Petronas, and Shell Oil Company.
+Dr. Hawamdeh is editor-in-chief of the Journal of Information and Knowledge Management (JIKM) and editor of a book series on Innovation and Knowledge Management.
+He authored and edited several books in information science and knowledge management, including Information and Knowledge Society published by McGraw-Hill and Knowledge Management: Cultivating the Knowledge Professionals published by Chandos Publishing.
+He also edited several books in various areas, including data analytics, cybersecurity, and knowledge management.
+In his professional career, Dr. Hawamdeh delivered several keynote presentations at conferences and events around the world, including an invited talk at the United Nations World Summit on the Information Society in Tunis in November 2005.
+He served as chair and founding chair of several conferences, including the International Conference on Knowledge Management and the Knowledge and Project Management Symposium.
 He was the founding president of the Knowledge and Information Professional Association (KIPA) as well as the Information and Knowledge Management Society.